 Did you ever question — or did others question — your decision to focus on what some consider a less lucrative field than other fields in the legal profession?

 In fact nobody questioned my decision to join Law and academics.
 I for one believe that, if you are seriously committed to achieve what you want to do and achieve it successfully, nobody questions you.
 Ultimately success silences your critics.

-You have taught at traditional law faculties at Kurukshetra University and Maharshi Dayanand University as well as at National Law Universities such as NLSIU and NALSAR.
-What were the primary differences between these two sets of experiences?
-What are students today like and what changes have you noticed in the quality of law students since you started teaching?
+(Professor Singh has taught at traditional law faculties at Kurukshetra University and Maharshi Dayanand University as well as at National Law Universities such as NLSIU and NALSAR.)

 My decision to accept the challenge and move from a traditional law faculty to NLSIU, Bangalore in 1996-97 made me realize the importance of challenges in life.
 I realised life is a big challenge, accept it if you aspire to achieve something higher in life.